flamestro/deployless/README.md

 # Deployless
 Deployless is inspired by the Serverless framework and allows to deploy functions on Serverless Environments with strong focus on python and Openwhisk.

-Deployless exists mainly because I missed the functionality to deploy python actions that need a virtual environment.
+Deployless exists mainly because I missed the functionality to deploy python actions that need a virtual environment or custom dependencies.

 # Supported Platforms
 - OpenWhisk